From Abracadabra to Zombies | View All

 It exploits grieving and vulnerable families and adds to the psychic's marketing potential.
 It's ethically distasteful.

 "Sensing Murder" attracts more than 600,000 viewers.
 Neither it nor its overseas clones have ever led to a murder being solved.
 But even if one of the psychics did offer some meaningful assistance, it would not follow that any information was produced paranormally.
 The New Zealand Skeptics have offered New Zealand "Sensing Murder psychics" Kelvin Cruickshank, Sue Nicholson, and Deb Webber, NZ$20,000 each if they can successfully demonstrate their psychic ability in a simple test.
-Of course, the million dollar prize for anyone demonstrating a paranormal ability is still being offered by the James Randi Educational Foundation (and will be until March 6, 2010).

 In the United States, Montel Williams has often featured Sylvia Browne on his program in the role of alleged psychic who gets messages about lost loved ones.
 She is often wrong, but this fact seem to embarrass neither Browne nor the celebrities who allow her to promote herself while causing untold harm to people by her confabulations and fantasies.